 On a fine summer’s day you can have breakfast, afternoon tea or drinks out in the lovely courtyard garden.
 The dramatic monochrome Long Gallery lounge and Bar Barbou are perfect for an early evening aperitif.

-Dylan's Michelin-starred restaurant, Vinkeles, is so popular amongst the locals that there's usually a 1-2 week waiting list.
+Dylan's 2-Michelin-starred restaurant, Vinkeles, is so popular amongst the locals that there's usually a 1-2 week waiting list.
 However, a few tables are kept aside for hotel guests so if you're planning a meal here, book a table as soon as you have a room reservation.
-Echoing the décor of the hotel, chef Dennis Kuipers’ menu combines the traditional and the modern, with an emphasis on contemporary French cuisine.
-His signature dishes include roast Anjou pigeon with 5 spices, mousse of bitter caraibe chocolate, coffee couscous with marinated mango, and a delicious mascarpone sorbet.
-There’s also an excellent selection of vegetarian fare, including a goats cheese ravioli and a pearl barley risotto with truffles, roasted peppers and fennel.
+Echoing the décor of the hotel, chef Jurgen van der Zalm’s menu combines the traditional and the modern, with an emphasis on contemporary French cuisine.
+His signature dishes include roast Anjou pigeon with duck liver, sour cherry and cocoa; and caramel souffle with pumpkin and spices.
+There’s also an excellent vegetarian menu too, with each course focusing on a different vegetable, like carrot with tarragon, herbal tea and caramelized cream.

 A newer addition is the Brasserie OCCO.
 It’s more relaxed and affordable than Vinkeles, but don’t worry, high culinary standards have been maintained.
 We enjoyed a tapas-like ‘lunch plate’ which included shrimp Caesar salad, a beef Carpaccio wrap and a creamy panna cotta.
 Those seeking a little more indulgence will love their ‘High Wine’.
 It's a selection of 4 different wines which match up with 4 individual amuse style bites - like high tea but boozy.

-The restaurant is closed for dinner on Sundays, but there's no shortage of great little restaurants within walking distance of the hotel.
+The restaurant is closed for dinner on Sundays and Mondays, but there's no shortage of great little restaurants within walking distance of the hotel.
 Let the concierge know what you fancy and he'll come up with a list of suggestions - and make a reservation for you if necessary.